CodingDojoEpisodes/RefactoringWorkshop/What Is Refactoring.md

 Without any delays?!
 Without any delays?!!
 Let me tell you, young man, I’ve been in the software industry long enough to know there is no “without any delays” in software.
 You need to finish the change, you need to debug, you need to test, you need to fix all the defects, only then you can run the software.
 1. N:<br>
 Yeh, how do you do that?
-How can you always be able run the code without delays?
+How can you always be able to run the code without delays?
 1. I:<br>
-I acheive that by composing the change as a sequence of micro-steps called refactoring transformations.
+I achieve that by composing the change as a sequence of micro-steps called refactoring transformations.
 Each transformation is a tiny change to the code’s structure that is promised to keep the behavior intact.
 Since it takes no more than a few seconds to perform these transformations, my software is always valid and I can always run my current ‘under-development’ code.
 1. G:<br>
 Micro-steps!?.
 I just don’t understand why would you choose to work like that.
 Breaking the change into such tiny steps seem so inefficient.
 There must be a price in time or effort you pay with this approach!
 1. I:<br>
 Well, I can surely understand why someone may perceive this approach to be somewhat expensive.
-It takes a lot of discipline and practice before we can truely enjoy the fruits of this skill.
+It takes a lot of discipline and practice before we can truly enjoy the fruits of this skill.
-The temptation to just cleanup the mess by one big rewarite is always there as well as the illusion of speed.
+The temptation to just clean up the mess by one big rewrite is always there as well as the illusion of speed.
 Have you considered the risk in rewriting an already working software?
-How many new difects will you introduce, how many days or weeks will it take to restabilize the system?
-With rewrite, can you realy predict the price?
+How many new defects will you introduce, how many days or weeks will it take to restabilize the system?
+With rewrite, can you really predict the price?

 If there is something I learned about software development in the last 30 years it is that the smaller the steps you take, the faster and safer the progress is!
 Most IDEs today support refactoring by offering a wide range of automated refactoring transformations.